The account of Nepali meter is wealthy and

 is commonly attributed to Bhanubhakta Acharya.
 Bhanubhakta Acharya was regarded

-as "Adi Kavi" of Nepal, meaning in English, the "first
+as "Adi Kavi" of Nepal, sense in English, the "first

 poet."
-He was doing so much for Nepali literature.
+He was doing so much for Nepali writings.

-Ramayana, an ancient Indian epic, into the Nepali language to make it
+Ramayana, an old South Asian grand, into the Nepali barbarism to become it

 Bhanubhakta Acharya's contribution to

-Nepalese literature has always been taken as unique, and he enjoys an
+Nepalese writings possesses always been taken as special, and he enjoys an

-exceptional place in Nepali literary history.
+extraordinary place in Nepali scholarly account.
 Search Keywords for nepali online

-kabita nepali kabita hami nepali kabita short nepali kabita nepali kabita love
+kabita nepali kabita hami nepali kabita short nepali kabita nepali kabita adore

-best nepali kabita hami nepali kabita in nepali language nepali kabita lyrics
+best nepali kabita hami nepali kabita in nepali barbarism nepali kabita lyrics

 nepali kabita sangraha nepali kabita haru funny nepali kabita nepali kabita for

-students nepali kabita aama nepali kabita about life nepali kabita about school
+students nepali kabita aama nepali kabita approximately existence nepali kabita approximately school

-nepali kabita aama ko maya nepali kabita about nepal kabita nepali age nepali
+nepali kabita aama ko maya nepali kabita approximately nepal kabita nepali age nepali

-aama kabita nepali poem about nature nepali poem about love nepali poem about
+aama kabita nepali poem approximately nature nepali poem approximately adore nepali poem approximately

-student life aama nepali kabita about nepali kabita aasu nepali kabita kabita
+learner existence aama nepali kabita approximately nepali kabita aasu nepali kabita kabita

-khadka nepali actress kabita about hami nepali nepali kabita book nepali kabita
+khadka nepali performer kabita approximately hami nepali nepali kabita book nepali kabita

 bachan nepali kabita baba nepali kabita bhanubhakta nepali kabita bhagya kabita